Pedagogical models and approaches

 Collaborative learning

-Collaborative learning refers to a learning process where all group members have a common assignment and goal and where they attempt to build shared meaning, commitment and understanding while interacting with others (see e.g. Dillenbourg, 1999; Baker et.al., 1999; Järvelä & Häkkinen, 2002).
+Collaborative learning refers to a learning process in which all group members share a common assignment and goal and work together to build shared meaning, commitment and understanding through interaction (see, for example, Dillenbourg, 1999; Baker et.al., 1999; Järvelä & Häkkinen, 2002).

-The prerequisite for this is that attention is paid to building the student community and on how not all ‘collaborative learning’ represents the collaborative learning model.
-The members of the student community have a common base and, also, a common goal for their learning.
+A key prerequisite is paying attention to the development of the student community, as not all activities labelled “collaborative learning” truly reflect the collaborative learning model.
+The members of the student community have a common foundation as well as a common goal for their learning.

 Creatic Campus.
 (2021).
 What is the need for collaborative learning in higher education?